hongzhonglu/vivarium/doc/getting_started.rst

 Here's an example of running a simulation of a simple environment with three cells that consume glucose and lactose.
-We will initialize the environment with glucose and lactose, and as the glucose is depleted, we should see the cells shift to consuming lactose.
+We will initialize the environment with glucose and lactose, and as the cells depelete the glucose we should see the cells shift to consuming lactose.

 ..
 WARNING:: This example doesn't work yet.
 The general process is
     correct, but the particular agent types are not.